YugabyteDB-Samples/geo-distributed-messenger/local_deployment.md

 The application logic is shared between two microservices.

-The main primary Messaging microservice implements basic messaging capabilities letting exchange messages and content across messenger's channels.
+The main Messaging microservice implements basic messaging capabilities letting exchange messages and content across messenger's channels.
 The microservices stores application data (workspaces, users, channels, messages, etc.) in YugabyteDB database.

 The second Attachments microservice is responsible for storing using pictures (attachements) in an object storage.
 MinIO is used as that storage for the local deployment.